Carroll Coates

-Carroll Coates (born 23 September 1929 in Old Bridge, Huntingdon, England) is a songwriter, composer and lyricist whose works have been produced commercially from the 1950s to the 1990s.
-His songs have been recorded by Frank Sinatra, Carmen McRae, Tony Bennett, Sarah Vaughan, Shirley Horn, Mel Tormé, Nancy Wilson and others.
+Carroll Coates (23 September 1929 – 21 October 2023) was a British-American songwriter, composer and lyricist whose works were produced commercially from the 1950s to the 1990s.
+His songs have been recorded by Frank Sinatra, Carmen McRae, Tony Bennett, Shirley Horn, Mel Tormé, Nancy Wilson and others.
 His jazz ballad "You'll See" has been recorded by more than a dozen artists.
-Coates has written at least nine songs for film, including Sunday in New York.
+Coates wrote at least nine songs for film, including Sunday in New York.

 Biography

+Carroll Coates was born in Uxbridge, England on 23 September 1929.
 In 1996, he reportedly lived in the San Francisco Bay Area.

 Following Sarah Vaughan's death in April 1990, Coates composed a song in tribute to her, called "Sarah".
 In a tribute concert for Sarah Vaughan on 25 June 1991, the Shirley Horn Trio performed "Sarah".
 Reviewing the concert, The New York Times reported: